 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Cut broccoli into bite-size pieces if necessary.
 Peel and mince or grate garlic.
 Finely chop parsley.
 Quarter lemon.

-• Toss broccoli on a baking sheet with a drizzle of olive oil, ½ tsp chili flakes (¾ tsp for 4 servings) (use less if you prefer less heat), salt, and pepper.
+• Toss broccoli on a baking sheet with a drizzle of olive oil, ½ tsp chili flakes (¾ tsp for 4 servings), salt, and pepper.
+(Use fewer chili flakes if you prefer less heat.)
 Roast on top rack until browned and tender, 12-15 minutes.

 • Meanwhile, heat a drizzle of olive oil in a small pot over medium-high heat.
 Add half the garlic; cook until fragrant, 30 seconds.
 Stir in couscous, stock concentrate, ¾ cup water (1½ cups for 4 servings), and a big pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until tender, 6-8 minutes. • Keep covered off heat until ready to serve.